 We live in a time period similar, yet increasingly unique among the many cycles come and gone before.
 Excessive population, coupled with unprecedented, unrestrained technologies, are driving our petri dish experiment of free will toward a rather bleak outcome.
 All the insanities we have so carelessly, foolishly, needlessly wreaked upon the earth’s magnificent diversity, are huge rebounding tsunamis awaiting our arrival in time.
-The rules of the manifest game are simple and uncompromising, and those who bend and break them must eventually pay the price that Mother Nature is only too willing to exact.
+The rules of the manifest game are simple and uncompromising, and those who bend and break them must eventually pay the price that Mother Nature is more than capable of exacting.

 As long as we human beings battle over pride-filled differences, we inevitably embrace a fate of our own synergistic, instinctual, self-absorbed design.
 The monopolistic win-lose divisiveness wrought since history’s invention, since our egocentric, competitive, voluntary secession from the garden, spirals us down a path of annihilation.
 What we have done in all our arrogance has created a time already nightmarish for many, and will only exponentially accelerate for those to whom we are now ancestors.
 And we are nowhere close to discerning a common vision, a truly cooperative paradigm that might sidestep it.

-So many of the leaders we have chosen to follow with all their insecure, parasitic ambitions for power, glory and wealth only wax the slide with empty promises and compromising, shortsighted decisions.
+So many of the leaders we have chosen to follow with all their insecure, parasitic ambitions for power, glory, and wealth only wax the slide with empty promises and compromising, shortsighted decisions.
 Though many are highly intelligent in many clever ways, too few have the wisdom and integrity to truly serve those they pretend to lead.
-There is no political or economic solution to the human dilemma now unfolding.
-Our dysfunctional paradigm has placed us in a spiritual crisis well beyond all the vain pretensions so many call religion.
+The result is that along with there being no political or economic solution to the dilemma now unfolding, our dysfunctional paradigm has created a spiritual crisis well beyond all the vain pretensions so many call religion.

 No one will ever see the world exactly the same as anyone else.
 We are like snowflakes and fingerprints, patterns woven of a mystery to which all creation is witness in one form or another.
 Time and space are magical illusions, and each and every one of us is an equal participant in a vast theater of consciousness spontaneously playing itself out in seemingly every possible way.
 All our knowledge, all our histories, all our schools of thought, the countless frames of reference we imagine individually and collectively, dreamily overlap and merge like ripples crisscrossing to and fro upon the same sea of relativity.

-All differences are fabrications, delusions, fantasy, make-believe.
-All polarizations, whether cultural, racial, sexual, geographic, economic, political, religious, mythological, and on and on, are illusive deceptions born of the play of light and shadow, and the musing it weaves.
-Each of us imagines a personal universe in which we travel very much alone, despite all the sensory evidence to the contrary.
+All differences are fabrication, fantasy, make-believe, delusion, born of imagination.
+All polarizations, whether cultural, racial, sexual, geographic, economic, political, religious, mythological, and on and on, are illusive deceptions born of the play of light and shadow, and the musings it weaves.
+Each of us imagines a personal universe in which all travel very much alone, despite all the sensory evidence to the contrary.
 Until one can see past the attachments to an individual life, the many differences seem real, but, ultimately, they are not, never have been, and never will be.

-We are passing through a holographic swirl of time in which the seemingly countless dramas of human existence are available for all to explore.
-What evolved of geographical isolation is now available for any to witness in whatever fashion predisposition allows.
+We are passing through a holographic sliver of time in which the seemingly countless dramas of human existence are available for all who have capacity and means to explore.
+What evolved of geographical isolation can now be witnessed in whatever fashion predisposition allows.
 There is a tendency, due to the aberration of pride and the quest for false glory, to argue one mythology’s supremacy over another, yet is any collusion more than a conceptual adaptation to time and circumstance?
 Is any one version, any one play of consciousness, in reality, ultimately superior to any other?

 The life any of us creates, with all its perceptions and interpretations, is a blend of voluntary and involuntary choosing.
 Traditions are creations every cultural grouping, every societal mindset fabricates in order to maintain continuity in those the genetic lottery casts into its geographic realm.
-No one is bound to continue believing anything but through free will.
+No one is bound to continue believing anything but through the conditioned choices of imagination that some call free will.
 Those who discern their own law see this manifest play far differently than those who, for whatever reason, cannot see past their attachments to the narrow propagandas of history, whatever the scale.

 Is the human species, with all its competitive predispositions, capable of comprehending and responding to a larger vision of itself?
 With all that is facing us, do we have the luxury of time?
 Probably not.
-Though the transformation of consciousness is an instantaneous matter, we are caught in the juggernauting wave of collective delusional ignorance and countless attachments to choices made in times long before ours.
-We may agree the problems ahead are nearly insurmountable, but the paradigm shift into a cooperative, balanced, holistic, intuitive, realistic mindset is too much of a change for most to even begin to fathom, much less enact, at this point in time.
+Though the transformation of consciousness is an instantaneous matter, we are caught in the juggernauting wave of collective delusional ignorance and countless attachments to choices made in times long before our brief little window.
+We may agree the problems ahead are nearly insurmountable, but a paradigm shift into a cooperative, balanced, intuitive, holistic, realistic mindset, is too much of a change for most to even begin to fathom, much less enact, at this point in time.

-The question is, will we go out with nobility, humility, integrity and discipline as true human beings, harmoniously realigned with the source of our origin, guardians of the garden that birthed us all?
-Or will we exit like fruit flies churning busily for the last bit of honey in the bell jar; like rats vying savagely for the last crumbs at the bottom of the cage?
+The question is, will we go out with nobility, humility, integrity, and discipline as true human beings, harmoniously realigned with the source of our origin, guardians of what is left of the garden that birthed us all?
+Or will we exit like fruit flies churning feverishly for the last dollop of honey in the bell jar; like rats vying savagely for the last crumbs at the bottom of the cage?

-Each of us makes that decision in every step, in every breath, in every deed, word and thought.
+Each of us makes that decision in every step, in every breath, in every deed, word, and thought.
 We individually create our own unique version of the universe, and how we work it out together in the theater of consciousness, only time will tell.
-The ultimate reality is not about contrived differences.
+The essential reality is not about contrived differences.
 It is not about futile, conceited pursuits, meaningless paths to glory.
-Life is an opportunity to discern within a vision of an integrated relationship with that which is infinitely greater than its many parts.
+Life is an opportunity to discern within a vision of an integrated relationship with that which is infinitely, infinitesimally greater than its many parts.

-Each and every one of us is the same eternal clayness, the same sovereign immeasurable oneness playing out the relativity of dreamtime.
+Each and every one of us is the same indivisible clayness, the same absolute, immeasurable, eternal oneness, playing out the relativity of dreamtime.
 We are all connected, no matter the exterior, no matter the capacity or frame of reference.
-No stairways to heaven, no religious middlemen are necessary.
-It is free to all discerning enough to see that truth is the momentary, intangible, undeniable birthright within.
+No religious middlemen, no stairways to heaven are necessary.
+This indelible insight is free to all discerning enough to see that truth is the momentary, intangible, undeniable birthright within.
 This intuitive vision of the clarity beyond form, and the exploration of right living it brings about, is the only true revolution.

-This mystery we call life is an opportunity to witness the vast unfathomable diversity of this manifest theater, this grand play of creation and destruction, of known and unknown in whatever way each imagines.
-It is the potential to see that every form born of space-time is merely one of an infinite array of masks veiling the same maker; nothing more, nothing less.
+This inexplicable mystery we call life is an opportunity to witness the vast unfathomable diversity of this manifest theater, this grand play of creation and destruction, of known and unknown, in whatever way each imagines.
+It is the potential to see that every form born of space-time is merely one of an infinite array of masks veiling the same source, the same awareness, the same witness; nothing more, nothing less, nothing but.

-Godness is beyond the scope of the rational mind, beyond the concoctions of superstition or the measurements of science.
+The singularity of totality is beyond the scope of the mind, beyond the irrational concoctions of superstition or the rational explorations of science.
 It is beyond the wordplay of any belief system, beyond the egocentric weavings of individual persona and the countless delusions spawned of ignorance.
-We are all alone, together, and how we as a species finally choose to dance the dance, sing the song, walk the walk, and talk the talk, is ultimately, in this mind’s eye, the true legacy of the human journey.
+We are all alone together, and how we as a species finally choose to dance the dance, sing the song, walk the walk, and talk the talk, is ultimately, in this mind’s eye, the true legacy of the human journey.

 Do you believe in God?
 If so, describe what you mean by that?

 Godness is the “I am That I Am” within each of us.
-It is the nothing and the everything.
+It is the everything and the nothing.
 It is the smallest particle to the greatest whole.
 It is the isness, the nowness, the awareness, the timeless indivisible, unborn, undying source of this infinite, unknowable mystery.
-It is the creation, preservation and destruction of every part and particle playing out the grand theater, the eternal kaleidoscoping holograph of space-time.
+It is the creation, preservation, and destruction of every part and particle playing out the grand theater, the eternal kaleidoscoping holograph of space-time.
 That spark of divinity, of the Self within all selves, is the witness acting out every drama imaginable.